michelgrootjans/explaining-flow/readme.md

 Now we start to see a drop in throughput.
 This might be a good tradeoff depending on your situation.
 If you care more about rapid feedback than feature delivery speed, you might choose this configuration.

-If you prefer a higher throughput with longer feedback cycles, you went too far in limiting WIP.
+If you prefer higher throughput with longer feedback cycles, you went too far in limiting WIP.

 ### Introducing multidisciplinary team members
 Now that we control our cycle time, is there anything we could do to improve the throughput while keeping lead time low?
 Let's introduce a tester that can also develop.